jitsi/handbook/docs/dev-guide/contributing.md

 ### Kotlin

 For Kotlin code we use the [standard convention](https://kotlinlang.org/docs/coding-conventions.html) and limit line length to 120 characters.
 We use `ktlint` to enforce formatting.

+### Issue Closing

+You can close issues automatically with keywords in pull requests and commit messages.
+For more information, see "[Linking a pull request to an issue.](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword#linking-a-pull-request-to-an-issue-using-a-keyword)"